 (2) The Veda Vyasa Kund, called Vyas by Buchanan in his drawing and in the Report.
-Mean temperature since 1909, 105-3°; maximum 107-0° in April 1912 as they are in the same style and all resemble those at Buddh Gya and Baragang.
+Mean temperature since 1909, 105.3°; maximum as they are in the same style and all resemble those at Buddh Gya and Baragang.
 The whole water from all these springs unites at the bottom of the hill, and forms a stream rather larger than that of Sitakund1.